vim-autoformat/vim-autoformat/README.md

 ---------
 * Check for windows support.
 * Option for on-the-fly code-formatting, like visual studio (If ever.
 When you have a clever idea about how to do this, i'd be glad to hear.)
-* Create a help file
+* Create a help file.

-If you have any suggestions on this plugin or on this readme, if you think some formatprg definition should be added to the defaults, or if you experience problems, please contact me by creating an issue in this repository.
+If you have any suggestions on this plugin or on this readme, if you have some nice default formatprg definition that can be added to the defaults, or if you experience problems, please contact me by creating an issue in this repository.
 You can also send a message to ctje92 at gmail dot com.

 Change log